-In order to make the Local Plan sound and legally compliant with NPPF 115, 116 and the CROW Act 2000, the following modifications are necessary: Introduce a Core Policy specifically relating to the Protection of the North Wessex Downs
+In order to make the Local Plan sound and legally compliant with NPPF 115, 116 and the CROW Act 2000, the following modifications are necessary:

-- AONB, beyond what is covered in Core Policy 44: Landscape Remove the entire allocation of 850 homes from the Harwell East Campus. - Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400 (including the 125 already given outline permission)). - Include provision of up to 400 new homes at the North West Harwell Campus (including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. - Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: - (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) - (b) Didcot A (capacity for 425 houses), or - (c) Land West of Steventon (capacity for 350 houses), or - (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. - Or reduce the total SHMA allocation for the District by 1000
+Introduce a Core Policy specifically relating to the Protection of the North Wessex Downs AONB, beyond what is covered in Core Policy 44: Landscape

+Remove the entire allocation of 850 homes from the Harwell East Campus.

+Remove the additional allocation of 150 homes from the North West Harwell Campus (eq reduce the number of houses from 550 to 400 (including the 125 already given outline permission)).

+Include provision of up to 400 new homes at the North West Harwell Campus (including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus.

+Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example:

+(a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes)

+(b) Didcot A (capacity for 425 houses), or •

+(c) Land West of Steventon (capacity for 350 houses), or

+(d) Distributed throughout the West Vale in order to encourage and support economic • growth and prosperity more equally across the district.

+Or reduce the total SHMA allocation for the District by 1000

-Remove the North Wessex Downs AONB entirely from protect it from future speculative development should the Sci g targets.
+Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.